The Benefits of Therapists Joining Insurance Panels vs. Benefits of Being a Private Pay Therapist

 Private pay allows you the freedom to set your own rates.

-You can choose to bill higher or lower than the average rates in your area and create a healthy income for yourself, depending on your goals.
+You can choose to bill higher or lower than the average rates in your area.
+You can create a healthy income for yourself, depending on your goals.

 This can also allow you the opportunity to offer a sliding scale model to those that are lower-income.